Smoking cessation medications

 - Dry mouth.

 - Problems sleeping.
-Try taking the second dose in the afternoon if you have this problem (You must take it least 8 hours after the first dose.)
+Try taking the second dose in the afternoon if you have this problem (take it at least 8 hours after the first dose).

-- Stop taking this medicine right away if you have changes in behavior (such as anger, agitation, depressed mood, thoughts of suicide, or attempted suicide).
+- Stop taking this medicine right away if you have changes in behavior.
+These include anger, agitation, depressed mood, thoughts of suicide, or attempted suicide.